Airstrikes hit Gaza as Israel says it doesn't plan to control life there after destroying Hamas

 Palestinian militants have meanwhile launched unrelenting rocket attacks into Israel — more than 6,900, according to Israel — and tensions have flared in the Israeli-occupied West Bank.
 Thirteen Palestinians, including five minors, were killed Thursday during a battle with Israeli troops in which Israel called in an airstrike, according to the Palestinian Health Ministry.
 An Israeli border police officer was killed in the fighting, Israel said.

 The Gaza Health Ministry said 4,137 people have been killed in Gaza since the war began, the majority women, children and older adults.
-Over 12,500 were injured, and another 1,300 people were believed buried under rubble, authorities said.
+Over 13,000 people were injured, and another 1,300 were believed buried under rubble, authorities said.

 More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion.
 Roughly 200 others were abducted.
 The Israeli military said Thursday it had notified the families of 203 captives.